Byron/gitlogue/README.md

 ## Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines](docs/CONTRIBUTING.md) for details on how to get started.
+Contributions are welcome.
+See the [Contributing Guidelines](docs/CONTRIBUTING.md) for details.

 ## License

-ISC License - see [LICENSE](LICENSE) file for details.
+ISC License.
+See [LICENSE](LICENSE) for details.

 ## Author